DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - St. Andral's Feast.md

 * His shop can be found at the south end of Arasek Stockyard.
 "Although," Henrik jokes awkwardly, "I do hope you won't need my services too soon."

 Henrik then excuses himself and departs to return to his shop.

 ## E1b.
 The Chapel
 When the players first enter this area, read:

 <div class="description">
 <p>A dozen ornate candelabras bathe rows of well-kept pews in candlelight, casting a soft luminescence that touches every corner of this chapel.
 At the far end of the room, a wooden altar stands proudly, carved with a proud sunburst with rays thrusting forth in cheery defiance.
 Six tall windows flank the altar, though one appears to have been broken, with glass shards lining its dark iron pane like jagged teeth.</p>

 <p>A broad-shouldered, black-haired young man stands atop a small stepladder before the broken window, nailing a tarp into place to cover it as a young boy sweeps the chapel floor not far away.
 A middle-aged priest, with graying hair and crisp, clean vestments watches them work from the pews, holding a broom of his own and looking lost in thought.</p>
 </div>

 The young man is Milivoj, who is as described in <span class="citation">N1.
 St. Andral's Church (p.
 97)</span>.
 The priest is Father Lucian Petrovich.
 The boy is Yeska.

-When the players first meet [[Non-Player Characters#Father Lucian Petrovich|Father Petrovich]], he greets them warmly, recognizing them as newcomers to Vallaki, welcoming them to St. Andral's Church, and asking if they have come seeking fellowship or to pray to the Morninglord.
+When the players first meet [[dnd/strahd-reloaded/Appendices/Non-Player Characters#Father Lucian Petrovich|Father Petrovich]], he greets them warmly, recognizing them as newcomers to Vallaki, welcoming them to St. Andral's Church, and asking if they have come seeking fellowship or to pray to the Morninglord.

 After the players have exchanged pleasantries, Milivoj dismounts his stepladder and returns it to Father Petrovich.
 The following exchange then takes place, giving the players generous time and opportunity to interrupt and respond: